mBartoldus/chineseNumerals/README.md

 I don't speak Chinese.
 I wrote this in 2019.
 At the time, I was dabbling in Japanese, which led to frequent encounters with Chinese numerals in the form of Kanji.
 It's really interesting stuff, but I'm no expert.

 There's more than one set of Chinese numerals.
 This program outputs the ones used in prosaic writing, morphemes, and radicals.
 There's also a couple related systems that were historically used in financial records.
 This program would not be effective in forging those kinds of documents.
 Also, there were a couple options to represent 0, so I went with the simpler-looking one.
 But I also recognize the character "〇" is a little ambiguous.
-It could be a full stop, or a star, if you lived during the reign of Empress Wu.
-Or it could just be a circle.
+It could be a full stop, or a star (if you lived during the reign of Empress Wu).
+Or, it could just be a circle.

 This program's output is only valid for positive integers up to (not including) 1,0000,0000